 What is the difference between being a parent and simply raising children?
 According to an artificial intelligence expert, there will come a time when it will no longer be necessary to physically support the growth of a biological offspring.
 In his new book just out (AI by Design: A Plan for Living with Artificial Intelligence) Catriona Campbell, a behavioral psychologist specializing in human-computer interaction, explores the idea of the "Tamagotchi generation".
 A perspective in which people who do not want to experience parenting in tangible reality will raise digital children in the metaverse.

 The term "Tamagotchi" is inspired by the 90s and 2000s.
-They were virtual pets, small egg-shaped keychain computers that allowed children to take care of a digital creature by feeding it, playing with it and cleaning its "poop".
+These were virtual pets, small egg-shaped keychain computers that allowed children to take care of a digital creature by feeding it, playing with it and cleaning its own. "poop".

 Campbell estimates that over the next 50 years, the technology will be so advanced and realistic that virtual children will appear real to parents and will have an external appearance "indistinguishable" from real children.
 Immersive devices such as virtual reality or augmented reality viewers will allow you to interact with them in metaverse environments, but also in real contexts, mixed with real people.

 "Tamagotchi" children of the near future will be able to simulate emotional responses and interact with their human parents thanks to their machine learning skills.
 An artificial intelligence set on them will learn character elements of the parents, will mix them and transfer them to the virtual child making him unique and "integrated".